 Many Facebook advertisers have achieved impressive ROAS by optimizing their creative and maximizing campaign efficiency.
 With access to high-level, cost-effective creative capacity and talent, even startups and SMBs can succeed and scale with ease.

 App developer Glu hoped to achieve mass worldwide distribution of its new interior design gaming platform Design Home.
 Through aggressive creative development and testing of 40+ video concepts and 150+ variations, Glu saw a 70% increase in ROAS.
 The company scaled quickly and saw its business transform month over month.

 Shopping rewards provider Ebates sought to reduce its mobile app user acquisition costs on Facebook while scaling significantly.
-More than 70 videos and 100 text variations were A/B tested for mobile app install ads, and efficient creative wins allowed Ebates to reduce the cost per install (CPI) by up to 43% and its cost per mobile app registration by up to 64%.
+More than 70 videos and 100 text variations were A/B tested for mobile app install ads.
+Also, efficient creative wins allowed Ebates to reduce the cost per install (CPI) by up to 43%.
+Ebates also reduced its cost per mobile app registration by up to 64%.

 For its flagship hidden object game June’s Journey, Wooga sought to profitably scale ROI.
-After creating 150+ creative concepts and variations for 140+ custom and lookalike audiences, Wooga realized a 180% ROI on its mobile app install ads and a 300% increase in user volume.
+They created 150+ creative concepts and variations for 140+ custom and lookalike audiences.
+As a result, Wooga realized a 180% ROI on its mobile app install ads.
+Plus, a 300% increase in user volume.

 For large Facebook advertisers, and small and midsize companies competing with them tiered managed services offer both world-class creative capabilities and efficient advertising spend.